dm82m/hass-Deltasol-KM2/README.md

 ### Currently Available Features

-- :computer: This integration supports all Resol devices: KM1/KM2, DL2/DL2Plus/DL3, VBus/LAN and VBus/USB and is capable of auto detecting your device.
+- :computer: This integration supports all Resol devices: KM1/KM2, DL2/DL2Plus/DL3, VBus/LAN and VBus/USB.
 Welcome the *DL2Plus* as the newest family member.
-- :star: The exclusive Filter that is only available on DL2/DL3 devices can be used with this integration!
+- :tv: This integration is fully configurable within the UI, no `yaml` configuration needed. *It now even guides you through the whole setup process and only asks you for the options that are really needed for your specific device.
+And we even have the possibility to re-configure your device and change all options you made before.*
-- :tv: This integration is fully configurable within the UI, no `yaml` configuration needed.
+- :star: The exclusive filter that is only available on DL2/DL3 devices can be used with this integration!
 - :link: If the connection to your Resol device gets lost (network issue, Add-on not yet started, ...) the integration makes retries until the connection is established.
 - :large_blue_diamond: All the data of your Resol device is shown in Home Assistant.
 I.e. Product Name, Serial Number, Product Features, Software Version, Hardware Version, ...
 - :small_blue_diamond: All bus devices that are connected to your Resol device are shown as device in Home Assistant with the specific bus device name.
 Additionally all the sensors are grouped by these bus devices to make it easier to find your desired sensors.